-Despite the additional overhead, Figure 11 illustrates that scalability still improved.
+Despite the additional overhead, scalability was still shown to improve.
 In particular, increasing the number of servers showed further improvements in scalability.
-When the number of clients is 8 and the number of servers is 2 there is a good difference between the throughput obtained from the Random strategy and the throughput obtained from Least-Loaded strategy.
-This behavior occurs because the Random strategy tries to bind the client to the same server even though other less loaded servers are available.
-In contrast, Cygnus' adaptive load balancer balances the load accordingly, which therefore increases throughput.
+When the number of clients is 8 and the number of servers is 2 there is a good difference between the throughput obtained from the Random strategy and the throughput obtained from LeastLoaded strategy.
+This behavior occurs because the Random strategy tries to bind the client to the same server even though other less loaded servers are available, while the adaptive load balancer balances the load accordingly.
+Throughput therefore increases in the adaptive case.

-The latency results shown in Figure 12 illustrate reductions in roundtrip latency as the number of servers are increased.
-There are certain cases when the latency is more than the latency for the Round Robin and the Random strategy cases.
+The latency results shown in Figure 12 also show reductions in roundtrip latency as the number of servers are increased.
+There are certain cases when the latency is more than the latency for the RoundRobin and the Random strategy cases.
 These results can also be attributed to the additional overhead caused by Cygnus' adaptive load balancing mechanisms.